Posted by Gina Potthoff on May 25, 2018

 Run by Chicago Booth’s Rustandy Center for Social Sector Innovation and the Polsky Center for Entrepreneurship and Innovation, the SNVC is the social impact track of the University of Chicago’s nationally ranked Edward L. Kaplan, ’71, New Venture Challenge (NVC).

-In this Q&A, AIM Clinics founders George Boghos, a Booth student, and Frankie Schiller, a joint Booth and SSA student, lay out how they plan to provide the gold standard autism therapy to children in rural communities in the United States.
+In this Q&A, AIM Clinics founder George Boghos, '18, lays out how the startup plans to provide the gold standard autism therapy to children in rural communities in the United States.